moghelab/plant-ai-training/README.md

 * [Kaggle](https://www.kaggle.com/datasets) - Online community for data scientists to share code and datasets.
 Multiple users can provide Python scripts, Jupyter Notebooks and Google Collab workflows for analyzing a given dataset.

 ## Workbooks and tutorials
+* [Ready-Steady-Go-AI](https://github.com/HarfoucheLab/Ready-Steady-Go-AI) - Supplement to the paper, [Ready, Steady, Go AI: A Practical Tutorial on Fundamentals of Artificial Intelligence and Its Applications in Phenomics Image Analysis](https://www.sciencedirect.com/science/article/pii/S2666389921001719).
+It aims to introduce the basic principles for implementing AI and explainable AI algorithms in image-based data analysis using the PlantVillage dataset to detect and classify tomato leaf diseases and spider mites as a case study.

 ## Online courses
 * [Cornell University - Deep Generative Models course](https://kuleshov-group.github.io/dgm-website/) - a freely available course by Volodymyr Kuleshov.
 Full video lectures [here](https://www.youtube.com/@vkuleshov/playlists) including for the course on Applied Machine Learning.